DavidCradock/DC/README.md

 - Load the X.sln file into Visual studio, hit compile, done.

 TODO
+Go through all code and refactor params so that they are all lowercase for their first character and have PARAM at the end in the definition only and only if needed.
-Add audio from old codebase and refactor
+Go through all header file comments and check to make sure the mentioned variables are correct Add audio from old codebase and refactor

 Notes...